Physical properties and the maximum compactness bound of a class of compact stars in $f(Q)$ gravity: Introduction

 \section{Introduction}

-The General Theory of Relativity (GTR) developed by Einstein remains the most modern theory of gravity to date, as the theory has successfully predicted many gravity tests, including the most recent discovery of gravitational waves.
+The General Theory of Relativity (GTR) developed by Einstein remains the most modern theory of gravity till date as the theory has successfully predicted many tests of gravity including the most recent discovery of gravitational waves.
 Despite its remarkable success, GTR faces many challenges on small and large scales.
 Among many other issues, one of the biggest challenges that GTR faces is its limitation in explaining the current accelerated expansion of the universe vis-a-vis the hidden source of the extra repulsive pressure.
-To explore the possible sources of late time cosmic expansion, different modified theories of gravity have so far been developed \cite{Ferraro2008,Geng2011,Cai2011,Järv2016}.
-Such modifications are mostly done in the matter segment of the Einstein–Hilbert action as well as in the geometry of the associated spacetime.
-Amongst many other alternative theories, one of the most popular proposals is the $f(R)$ theory of gravity in which the Ricci scalar ($R$) is replaced by an arbitrary function $f(R)$ in the Einstein–Hilbert (E–H) action \cite{Nojiri2007}.
-GTR is based on the Riemannian geometry, where one considers the Ricci curvature $R$ as a fundamental property of spacetime.
+To explore the possible sources of late time cosmic expansion, different modified theories of gravity have so far been developed \cite{Ferraro2008,Geng2011,Cai2011,Jarv2016}.
+Such modifications are mostly done in the matter segment of the Einstein-Hilbert action as well as in the geometry of the associated spacetime.
+Among many alternative theories, one of the most popular proposals is the $f(R)$ theory of gravity in which the Ricci scalar ($R$) is replaced by an arbitrary function $f(R)$ in the Einstein-Hilbert (E-H) action \cite{Nojiri2007}.
+Note that GTR is based on the Riemannian geometry, where one considers the Ricci curvature $R$ as a fundamental property of spacetime.
 However, this prescription does not include torsion or non-metricity, in general.
 A non-Riemannian geometry can incorporate torsion and non-metricity as additional geometrical properties of the spacetime.
 Teleparallel gravity is an alternative to GTR, where the gravitational forces arise from the torsion $T$ instead of the curvature $R$.
-As an extension of the symmetric teleparallel gravity, Harko {\em et al} \cite{Harko2018} proposed the modified $f(Q)$ gravity.
-The consideration of the non-metricity $(Q)$ serves as the mediator of gravitational interactions resulting in the $f(Q)$ gravity \cite{Jiménez201801}.
+As an extension of the symmetric teleparallel gravity, a modified $f(Q)$ gravity can be developed \cite{Harko2018}, where the non-metricity serves as a mediator to gravitational interactions \cite{Jimenez201801}.
 It turns out that the choice of non-zero metricity can be an alternative approach to explain the late cosmic expansion \cite{Kirsch2005}.
-Consequently, $f(Q)$ gravity has gained significance in understanding its other cosmological and astrophysical implications.
+Consequently, of late, $f(Q)$ gravity has gained significant attention in understanding its cosmological and astrophysical implications.
 Hohmann {\em et al} \cite{Hohmann2019} examined the propagation velocity and potential polarization of gravitational waves in $f(Q)$ gravity.
-Soudi {\em et al.} \cite{Soudi2019} studied the strong field behaviour by analyzing the gravitational wave polarization.
-Various investigations have been carried out to explore the implications of $f(Q)$ gravity in constraining observational data \cite{Lazkoz2019,Ayuso2021}, energy conditions \cite{Mandal2020}, cosmography \cite{Mandal20201}, bouncing scenarios \cite{Mandal2021,Bajardi2020} and studies of black holes \cite{Ambrosio2022}.
-For a comprehensive study of $f(Q)$ gravity models, we refer to \cite{Nguyen2021,Esposito2022,Zhao2022,Mustafa2021,Kimura2021,Dimakis2021} and references therein.
+Soudi {\em et al} \cite{Soudi2019} studied the strong field behaviour by analyzing the gravitational wave polarization.
+Various investigations have been carried out to explore the implications of $f(Q)$ gravity in constraining observational data \cite{Lazkoz2019,Ayuso2021} and its effects on energy conditions \cite{Mandal2020}, cosmography \cite{Mandal20201}, bouncing scenarios \cite{Mandal2021,Bajardi2020} and black hole physics \cite{Ambrosio2022}.
+For a comprehensive review of $f(Q)$ gravity theory, we refer to \refcite{Heisenberg2023,Nguyen2021,Esposito2022,Zhao2022,Mustafa2021,Kimura2021,Dimakis2021} and references therein.